tigranb2/local-geth/README.md

 ./node1.sh
 ```

-Let it mine a little, so that you have some ether to send in a transaction
+Let it mine a little, so that you have some ether to send in a transaction.
 To stop it from mining, type:
 ```
 miner.stop()